anansilva/react-flats/README.md

-# Wagon Cities
+# React Flats

-Simple React + Redux exercise that shows information on the Le Wagon's campuses
+Simple React Airbnb clone app that list apartments and shows them on a map upon selection.

 ## Setup